 THE LOW DOWN ON DAMNOEN SADUAK FLOATING MARKET

-After taking a motorised long-tailed boat round the klongs (canals), we walked through the cheap souvenir shops and came out at the main bridge overlooking all the chaos of Damnoen Saduak Floating Market below.
+After taking a motorised long-tailed boat around the klongs (canals), we walked through the cheap souvenir shops and came out at the main bridge overlooking all the chaos of Damnoen Saduak Floating Market below.
 This crazy atmosphere is what makes it one of the best things to experience in Thailand.

-Go with a hunger as you will have plenty of food to choose from!
-The first boat was serving up fried bananas, they were amazing, and she served you from a long stick to reach over the boat in front of her, genius idea.
-There were spicy noodles, deep-fried squid, fresh coconut juice, these floating kitchens are piled high with tropical fruit and vegetable ready to cook up a storm on their stoves on board.
+Go with a pang of. hunger as you will have plenty of food to choose from!
+The first boat was serving up fried bananas, they were amazing, and she served you from a long stick to reach over the boat in front of her, a genius idea.
+There were spicy noodles, deep-fried squid, and fresh coconut juice, these floating kitchens are piled high with tropical fruit and vegetable ready to cook up a storm on their stoves on board.
 If you’re an ice cream lover, don’t miss the coconut ice cream, decorated with colourful sticky rice and a flower, it’s a taste sensation.

 The groups of tourists on the long-tail boats in the thick of it were pretty much grid-locked and unable to move, we didn’t have too long there as we were rushing to catch the Burma Death Railway so no time to get stuck in the middle.